Young Females Changing the Skating Game

-Roller skating in bowls and ramps isn’t for everybody, consequently also a less athletic form of roller skating paved its way, which took up dancing – an art form already captured by women.
+Roller skating in bowls and ramps is an athletic discipline, not suited for everybody, consequently also a less athletic form of roller skating paved its way, which took up dancing – an art form already captured by women.
 Modern dance has created a platform to comment on and combat inequalities.
-Roller skates has been always tools for expression in dancing and fit perfectly into that concept – ” You Can Feel the Girl Power “.
+Roller skates have been always tools for expression in dancing and fit perfectly into that concept – ” You Can Feel the Girl Power “.

-Accompanied by both the ongoing retro trend in pop-culture, and the impact of social media in young people’s living, it forms the basis for the new approach to roller skating.
+Booted by the ongoing retro trend in pop-culture, and the impact of social media in young people’s living, it forms the basis for the new approach to roller skating.

 Emerging new skating culture utilizes social media

 Most evident characteristic of the new roller skating scene is the adherence to social media.
 Some virtual locations of the new skating scene: Planet Roller Skaters has more than 2.3k members, the CIB Facebook page is followed by over 26k users, 3.2k members subscribed the reddit-sub “rollerskating”, the hashtags “rollergirl” and “rollerskating” are popular on Instagram.
-Michelle Steilen, most prominent skater in this scene, gained 95k followers on Instagram.
+Michelle Steilen, most prominent skater in this scene, gained 95k followers on Instagram (all figures July 2019).
 Social media both influence and drive the trend.
-Exciting developments for roller skating enthusiasts, but I have noticed three main attributes, which causes disconcertment in “old-school” skaters.

-Being unique and creative is a trait that has incredible value on Instagram and social media platforms.
-Any study of how to sell to internet generation (call it millennials, generation y, z or else) shows that they want customized products, to have total control over as much of the process and product as possible, to present their creativity and uniqueness.
+Being unique and creative is a trait, that has incredible value on Instagram and social media platforms.
+Any study of how to sell to internet generation shows, that customized products are wanted, to present creativity and uniqueness.
 Skates are perfect for that.
 Boots, plates, wheels – endless opportunities for mixture of colors, materials and parts.
 The manufacturers respond with colorful skates, with seasonal changes same as the fashion industry.
 Sharp contrast to the only in white and black available skating boots, few years ago.
-So fashion and the look of the skates – and the skaters – become same important as the activity on skates, which includes the popularity of statement outfits, music as representation of skaters’ current feeling or the vibe they wants to exude.
+So the appearance of the skates and the skaters’ look became same important as the activity on skates, which includes the popularity of statement outfits, music as representation of skaters’ current feeling or the vibe they wants to exude.
 And some argue that fashion is the main driver to get into roller skating.

 Bridging the gaps

+Roller skating is divers.
 Skates – the boots with the tiny wheels – are not sufficient alone to create common values and interests among the users of those.
-Roller skating consists of a variety of subcultures, artistic roller skaters, recreational, bowls, outdoor, indoor, roller derby, African American skating, to name few of them.
-The young generation is adding another subculture.
-Roller skating sees a comeback, yearned by the skating community for many years.
+It already consists of a variety of subcultures, artistic roller skating, recreational, bowls, outdoor, indoor, roller derby, African American skating, to name few of them.
+The new young generation is adding another subculture.
+Roller skating sees an upsurge, yearned by the skating community for many years.
 My call to the all the skaters: Take it as an opportunity.
 Internet and social media can have an impact and bring these roller skating subcultures closer together, to develop roller skating – the sports we love.